The Norwegian concept of «realkompetanse» refers to all types of prior learning – formal, non-formal and informal.

 In primary, lower and upper secondary educations prior learning is validated against learning outcomes in national curricula.
 The validation is performed by services at county or community level, in adult education centers.

 In tertiary vocational education and higher education prior learning is validated against learning outcomes in local curricula developed in each institution.
 The validation is performed locally in each institution.

 All validation of prior learning in Norway follow the same overall procedure, regardless of education levels:

-Over the past two years Vox has been responsible for developing guidelines for validation towards enrolment in tertiary vocational education and towards exemption in higher education.
+Skills Norway has been responsible for developing guidelines for validation towards enrolment in tertiary vocational education and towards exemption in higher education.
 The guidelines have been developed in cooperation with relevant stakeholders from the sector.
-In 2013, the Norwegian Directorate for Education and Training has developed national standards for validation in lower and upper secondary education.
+In 2013, the Norwegian Directorate for Education and Training developed national guidelines for validation in lower and upper secondary education.

 Glossary of validation terms

 In the diverse field of validation, there are various terms in use.
 Here is a list of internationally used definitions.

 Validation of prior learning for adults is regulated by law in Norway.